nethesis/nethvoice-report/ui/src/doc-inline/en/queue/performance_default_1_table_performance.md

 - `Total unanswered calls for Entry No Agents`: calls not queue due to absence of online / available / free agents
 - `Percentage on Incoming Calls of Entry No Agents Calls`
-- `Total Recall: total number of successfully recall`
+- `Total Recall`: total number of successfully recall
-- `Recall Percentage: percentage of successfully recall on total amount of failed calls`
+- `Recall Percentage`: percentage of successfully recall on total amount of failed calls
-- `Tempo di Richiamata: il tempo trascorso dal fallimento alla richiamata`
-- `Average Recall Time: average time elapsed from failure to recall`
+- `Average Recall Time`: average time elapsed from failure to recall
 - `Total Null Calls`: calls queued and closed since caller before the set minimum wait
 - `Percentage of Incoming Calls of Null Calls`